 - MARCIt or equivalently marked records that have ILS orders linked to them.

 In both cases, the bib record is transferred to Alma as a suppressed record so that the physical inventory or order information can be migrated also.
 In these cases, a duplicate SFX, 360Link, or other link resolver system record also migrates to Alma and results in duplication - once from the ILS and once from the Link Resolver.
 Typically what customers do is manually combine the information on the suppressed bib record with the CZ-activated record post-golive.

 Discovery should not be affected by back-office duplication of this type, due to various safe-guards and Primo functionality.
 For more information, see Managing Duplication in Alma below.

 Currently, in Voyager migration, there is an option to include or not include suppressed records in the p2e process with the question P2E_SUPP_BIB. if you answer the question 'Include suppressed bib records in the p2e processing' as No, then the suppressed bib record above will not be included in p2e processing, and therefore no e-resource will be generated for that bib, and the order will remain physical.
-If you answer the question 'Include suppressed bib records in the p2e processing' as yes, then an e-resource will be generated, the associated order will be transformed to electronic, and you will have duplicate e-resources to manage: one CZ-linked package from 360 or SFX, and one local package (non-CZ linked) from the p2e process.
+If you answer the question 'Include suppressed bib records in the p2e processing' as yes, then an e-resource will be generated, the associated order will be transformed to electronic, and you will have duplicate e-resources to manage: one CZ-linked package from 360 or SFX, and one local database/package (non-CZ linked) from the p2e process.
 For assistance on managing duplications like this, see the "Managing Duplication in Alma" section below.

 Package and Portfolio relationships